PISAresearch/pisa/README.md

 # Hiring Pisa

 **Note:** Pisa is alpha stage software and is not yet available on mainnet.
+All specifications and APIs are subject to change at any time.
 Do not use with real funds.

 We are running a live instance of Pisa on Ropsten testnet.
 The API endpoint is https://alpha.pisa.watch, and the contract address is "0xA02C7260c0020343040A504Ef24252c120be60b9".